Luke0094/A-Better-Way-Through-Internet/README.md

 You can downloading it from here (remember to extract): [tampermonkey-backup-chrome-2024-06-19T13-41-26-906Z.zip](https://github.com/user-attachments/files/15901739/tampermonkey-backup-chrome-2024-06-19T13-41-26-906Z.zip)

-*This step will import various user scripts such a " Ultra Popup Blocker" and few other useful script*
+*This step will import various user scripts such a " Ultra Popup Blocker" and few other useful script.*

 *What else is included:*

 *ADGaurd Extra - Bypass All Shortlinks Debloated - KAADIVVVV - vvvvid.it Anti-Adblock Killer - Netflix Plus (disabled) - Netflix UHD (disabled) - Simple YouTube Age Restriction Bypass*

-**Known bugs: if you want to download files from Google Drive click the tampermoneky icon, click on Ultra Popup Blocker and select "exclude drive.google.com"**
+**Known bugs: if you want to download files from Google Drive click the tampermoneky icon, click on Ultra Popup Blocker and select "exclude drive.google.com".**

 > **3) Install Privacy Badger**